 Shoulder’s works have been presented across Australia and Internationally where he works between gallery, nightclub, theatre and cinema contexts.
-Recent performance highlights include: Perth Institute of Contemporary Art (AUS), Premiere of theatre work Carrion, Performance Space, Sydney (AUS) + subsequent tour to Artshouse, Melb (AUS), Fusebox Festival, Texas (USA), Museum Macan, Jakarta (IDN), Roskilde (DEN), M+ (HK), Singapore Art Museum (SGD).
+Recent performance highlights include: La Manutention performance artist in residence at the Palais de Tokyo, Paris 2019, The Prague Quadrennial of Stage Design, 2019, Premiere of theatre work Carrion, Performance Space, Sydney (AUS) + subsequent tour to Artshouse, Melb (AUS), Fusebox Festival, Texas (USA), Museum Macan, Jakarta (IDN), Roskilde (DEN), M+ (HK), Singapore Art Museum (SGD).
 Asia Pacfic Triennial 8 GOMA (AUS).

 Shoulder will present new work at the 22nd Bienalle of Sydney: NIRIN, curated by Brook Andrew 2020.
 He is currently developing a new body of work TURBO ENCANGTO, for dissemination 2020 - 2021.